blukatstudios/ManafestLore/markdown/introduction.md

 - The history of Earth is changed dramatically by these connections around the year 1 BC.

 ### Sandbox
-Following the linear segment comes information on the factions arising on Earth as a result of interference by other realms(the aforementioned alternate worlds) and the mana they introduce.

-It's important to note that historical accuracy is not the highest priority of this project, nor is it one that is deemed possible with the time and resources available.
-Best guesses and secondary sources are acceptable under the premise that each historical civilization is completely transformed by exposure to this shared timeline.
+The sandbox segment of this lore that are subject to change with player intervention.
+Europa's aftermath is a great example of this, as the events that take place cannot even be reconciled into a discrete set of times from which a player chooses.
+Instead of attempting to draw these kinds of graphs and charts, elements and events are identified with a notion of where the timeline most likely will lead if uninterrupted.

 ## Factions
-Roughly broken down by region, the factions are as follows:
+Broken down by region, the factions are as follows:

 **North America**